jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 We just need to keep in mind that we will need to import this file into any of our `*.test.js` files that require Enzyme.

 ## Writing Tests Using Enzyme
-Let's organize our code a little better and create a `Components` folder to place our components and tests.

-Then, let's create a `HelloWorld` subdirectory within the components directory to create our first tests.
+Inside the `components` folder we will find both `Counter` and `HelloWorld`.
+We will be using these folder to organize our code for testing.

-We will need 2 files, one for our Component and the other to run our tests.
+We will start with `HelloWorld` and need 2 files, one for our Component and the other to run our tests.

 - `src/components/HelloWorld/HelloWorld.js`
 - `src/components/HelloWorld/HelloWorld.test.js`